centria/cs-exercises-20/README.md

 ##### Section 2 - User Interface

-CrEate a class called **UserInterface** and move the UI functionality of the program there.
+Create a class called **UserInterface** and move the UI functionality of the program there.
 The class must have a constructor with one parameter: an instance of the JokeManager class.
 In addition, the class should have the method **public void Start()** that can be used to start the user interface.

 The user interface should provide the user with the following commands: